To upload tracks to Live365, your files must be in MP3 or M4A formats. MP3 is a more common format than M4A.

 If you have the tracks already in iTunes already, but they aren't in the correct format (MP3) you can convert a track to a different file format while keeping a copy of the original.

-The option to convert media files can be found under File > Create New Version.
+In the Mac version, the option to convert media files can be found under File > Convert.

-In the Windows version, you will find the convert option under File > Convert.
+In the Windows version, you will also find the convert option under File > Convert.

 iTunes displays the audio conversion options based upon your default audio import format.
 The setting for this can still be found by going into iTunes Preferences, and selecting Import Settings from the General tab, as outlined below.